-We use scenario-based activities to train Executives and emergency management teams.
-This approach allows for an experiential-style learning opportunity for all involved.
+We use scenario-based activities to train teams across the organisation including Executive Leadership teams, Project teams, Incident teams and Emergency Management teams.
+This approach facilitates an experiential-style learning opportunity that uplifts and embeds capability.

-This style of executive training and exercising is designed to extend executive confidence, providing assurance that crisis management teams and response teams are able to respond in a coordinated way to a range of potential disruptions now and at any time into the future.
+This style of executive training and exercising is designed to extend executive confidence, which provides assurance to stakeholders that crisis management teams and response teams can respond in a coordinated way to a range of potential disruptions now and at any time into the future.

 A hypothetical is a style of discussion exercise where problems are posed by a facilitator and considered by a panel of individuals ‘on their feet’.
 The facilitator keeps the activity moving by asking probing questions and introducing unexpected events as the scenario unfolds.